Strategy11/formidable-forms/readme.txt

 * Entry management: Flexibly and powerfully display, edit, and delete entries from anywhere on your site, and specify who has permission to do so.
 * <a href="https://formidableforms.com/features/display-form-data-views/">[Views](https://formidableforms.com/features/display-form-data-views/)</a>: Format, filter and display the data submitted in your WordPress forms in custom Views.
 * <a href="https://formidableforms.com/features/create-a-graph-wordpress-forms/">Graphs and chart form data</a>: Display statistics from form entries, and graph your data in a variety of eye catching styles with graphs that automatically update as new data is submitted.
-* <a href="https://formidableforms.com/features/user-submitted-posts-wordpress-forms/">User submitted posts and pages</a>: Create and edit WordPress posts, pages, and even custom post types from front-end forms.
+* <a href="https://formidableforms.com/features/user-submitted-posts-wordpress-forms/">User submitted front-end posts and pages</a>: Create and edit WordPress posts, pages, and even custom post types from front-end forms.
-* <a href="https://formidableforms.com/features/front-end-editing-wordpress/">Front end editing</a>: allow users to edit their form entries and posts from the front-end of your site.
+* <a href="https://formidableforms.com/features/front-end-editing-wordpress/">Front-end editing</a>: allow users to edit their form entries and posts from the front-end of your site.
 * <a href="https://formidableforms.com/features/save-and-continue-partial-submissions/">Saved and continue partial submissions</a>: logged-in users can save form progress and return later.
 * Form permission settings: limit form visibility based on user role.
 * Conditionally redirect after form submission.
-* Prefill or prepopulate forms with user meta.
+* Prefill or prepopulate forms with user meta or values from your posts including custom fields.
 * <a href="https://formidableforms.com/features/importing-exporting-wordpress-forms/">Import and Export form entries</a> with CSV.
-* Limit number of form entries per user, IP, or cookie.
+* Limit the number of form entries per user, IP, or cookie.
 * Import our <a href="https://formidableforms.com/demos/">pre-built form/view demo templates</a> as a starting point or a final product.
 * World Class Support: if you have questions or need guidance on how to set up your application, we are happy to help.
 Our goal with Formidable Forms is to help you take on bigger projects, earn more clients, and grow your business.